-For example, you might be interested identifying the most preferred route for a power line that minimizes its visual exposure to houses.
-The first step, as shown in figure 1, involves deriving an exposure map that indicates how many houses are visually connected to each map location.
-From previous discussion (see Author's Note 1) you might recall that visual exposure is calculated by evaluating a series of "tangent waves" that emanate from a viewer location over an elevation surface.
+For example, you might be interested identifying the most preferred route for a powerline that minimizes its visual exposure to houses.
+The first step, as shown in figure 7-1, involves deriving an exposure map that indicates how many houses are visually connected to each map location.
+Recall from previous discussion that visual exposure is calculated by evaluating a series of "tangent waves" that emanate from a viewer location over an elevation surface.